maurobonfietti/rest-api-slim-php/README.md

 # REST API IN SLIM PHP

-This is an example of a RESTful API built using the [Slim PHP micro framework](https://www.slimframework.com).
+This is an example of a RESTful API built using the [Slim PHP micro-framework](https://www.slimframework.com).

 The API allows you to manage resources such as users, tasks, and notes.